statcourses/statcourses.github.io/sscmIntro-to-R/index.md

 ---
 # Introduction to R

-This is a one day intensive course on basics and fundamental concepts of R. The course is structured as a cobmination of lecture sessions and computer practicals.
+This is a one day intensive course on basics and fundamental concepts of R. The course is structured as a set of lecture sessions and computer practicals.

     NO PRIOR PROGRAMMING KNOWLEDGE IS ASSUMED